Best Google Pixel phones 2026

 PWM rate is still bad

-Many thought that it couldn't get much better than the Pixel 9 Pro and Pro XL, but Google seemingly managed to do just that with the Pixel 10 Pro and Pro XL.
-These are already some of our favorite phones of the year, despite only recently being released, and for good reason.
+Many thought that it couldn't get much better than the Pixel 9 Pro and the Pixel 9 Pro XL, but Google has managed to do that with the Pixel 10 Pro and the Pixel 10 Pro XL.
+The two continue to be among our favorite phones even though they have been out for quite some time now, and for good reason.

-As we saw with last year's release, the specs are practically identical across the board, save for the battery, screen size, and storage.
-In doing so, Google tries to make the decision a bit easier, since there aren't any features that are locked to one or the other.
+As we saw with last year's series, the specifications are practically identical across the board, save for the battery, screen size, and storage.
+In doing so, Google tried making the decision a bit easier, since there aren't any features that are locked to one or the other.

 These are easily the best Pixel phones out there, providing you with an arsenal of tools to perform basically any task.
-What's nice about Google's decision to keep the specs the same is that you don't have to make sacrifices just because you want a smaller phone.
-That's been an issue with the best phones for years, so it's nice to see Google buck the trend and stand out.
+What's nice about Google's decision to keep the specs the same is that you don't have to make any sacrifices just because you want a more compact phone.
+That's been an issue with the best Android phones for many years, so it's nice to see Google buck the trend and stand out.

-Of the three aforementioned differences, the one that comes as a surprise is seeing Google ditch the 128GB model with the larger Pixel 10 Pro XL.
-If that doesn't matter, then you'll need to decide between a larger screen (6.3-inch vs. 6.8-inch) or a larger battery with slightly faster charging (4870mAh w/30W vs. 5200mAh w/ 45W).
+Of the three aforementioned differences, the one that comes off as surprising is seeing Google ditch the 128GB base model with the larger Pixel 10 Pro XL.
+If that doesn't matter much to you, then you'll need to decide between a larger screen (6.3-inch vs. 6.8-inch) or a bigger battery with slightly faster charging (4870mAh w/30W vs. 5200mAh w/ 45W) speeds.

 Best foldable